A Platform Where Writers And Readers Meet

 you tell me too much.

-I caress your hair in the day, and in the evening,
+I caress your hair in the day, and in the evening

-where my hand hovers to catch the damp.
+my hand hovers to catch the damp.

 Between the winds,